Barbados holidays - where the rum's always flowing, the beaches are always ready to party, and the seafood's always straight-off-the-boat fresh.

 What are the top hotels to stay at on your holidays to Barbados?

-Savannah Beach Club - located right near the beach (obvs), with two pools to dunk into, a kids' club for the youngsters and a delish sushi and noodle bar on site
+Savannah Beach Club.
+Four-star all-inclusive right near the beach on the south coast, two pools, a kids' club, and a sushi and noodle bar on site.
+Solid all-inclusive family pick.

-Coconut Court Beach - tropical by name, tropical by nature, this beachfront hotel has paddling pools for the kids, Caribbean cocktails for the adults, and activities for everyone
+Coconut Court Beach.
+Beachfront family hotel with paddling pools for the kids, Caribbean cocktails for the grown-ups, and a daily activity schedule that keeps everyone occupied.

-Sea Breeze Beach House - a boutique-style hotel overlooking the sea, with three pools to dunk into, a beachfront restaurant, tons of activities, and a café that serves rum-infused coffee
+Sea Breeze Beach House.
+Boutique-style overlooking the sea, three pools, a beachfront restaurant, and a café that serves rum-infused coffee (genuinely).

-Dover Beach Hotel - a family-owned hotel right by the beach, with a refreshing pool area, a poolside restaurant and an on-site spa for the ultimate pamper sesh
+Dover Beach Hotel.
+Family-owned hotel right by Dover Beach with a pool area, poolside restaurant and an on-site spa.
+Friendly, no-frills, fair-priced.

 Barbados holidays 2026 travel guide